mfhooks88/note-taker/README.md

 # Additional Info
 * Used prior class materials for reference.
 Also utilized W3 Schools and received help during tutoring session.
 * This was a fun project utilizing materials learned from previous classes
+* Help was provided during tutoring session and also from AskBCS rep as well

 # Screenshots